...

 12. Computing modular polynomials by deformation, with Damien Robert.
 Research in Number Theory.
 2025. (slides)

 13. Radical 2-isogenies and cryptographic hash functions in dimensions 1, 2 and 3, with L. Maino, T. Moriya, C. Petit, G. Pope, D. Robert, M. Stopar, and Y. B. Ti.
-Accepted at PKC 2025. (slides)
+PKC 2025. (slides)

 Code